 Over the past decade, the Western Monarch population has experienced steep declines due to a variety of factors including habitat loss.
-Milkweed, the monarch butterfly’s host plant, was once abundant in California farmlands and rangelands, therefore ranchers and farmers can play a key role in helping to revitalize the monarch population by managing existing milkweed stand on their properties and planting milkweed and other nectar plants.
-The Conservation Partnership can assist with planning and implementation of milkweed and nectar projects.
-We can also connect you with funding opportunities to help support your restoration efforts, including:
+Milkweed, the monarch butterfly’s host plant, was once abundant in California farmlands and rangelands but has declined due to competition with invasive plants and removal.
+Ranchers and farmers can play a key role in helping to revitalize the monarch population by managing existing milkweed stand on their properties and planting milkweed and other nectar plants.
+For more information about which species to plant, check out our guide for Alameda County: Alameda County Milkweed Planting Guide.